James Valentine (guitarist): Early life

 Valentine was born in Lincoln, Nebraska.
 He was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and has three sisters and one brother.
 His mother is a former beauty queen, who was a school teacher before becoming a stay-at-home mom to raise her five children.
 His younger sister, Amanda Valentine, has been a contestant on Project Runway two times starring in Season 11 and Season 13, as well as Project Runway All Stars once in Season 6.
-James is an Eagle Scout.
-He was the president of his high school Lincoln Southeast High School's student council in Lincoln, Nebraska.
+James is an Eagle Scout and was the president of his high school Lincoln Southeast High School's student council in Lincoln, Nebraska.
 He left before graduating (had one semester left per an interview he did) from the University of Nebraska–Lincoln and attended Berklee College of Music.

 In addition to guitar, Valentine is also a percussionist, playing in orchestra and jazz band in his youth.